Darrelle Valsaint

-Darrelle Valsaint Jr. (born 29 May 2000) is a Haitian-American professional boxer.
-Born in the United States, he competed for Haiti at the 2020 Summer Olympics.
+Darrelle Valsaint Jr. (born 29 May 2000) is a professional boxer.
+Holding dual Haitian and American citizenship, he competed for Haiti at the 2020 Summer Olympics.

 Amateur career

 Haiti received an invitation from the Tripartite Commission to send the Valsaint to the 2020 Summer Olympics.
 Representing that country, he competed in the men's middleweight event at the Tokyo Olympics, where he lost to Gleb Bakshi in the quarterfinals.

 Professional career

 Following the 2020 Olympics, Valsaint was signed by Tim VanNewhouse in December 2021.